Emojiland: Off-Broadway

 After its success as part of the New York Musical Theatre Festival, the show premiered Off-Broadway on January 19, 2020, at The Duke on 42nd Street.

 It starred Lesli Margherita as Princess, Josh Lamon as Prince, George Abud as Nerd Face, Laura Schein as Smiling Face with Smiling Eyes aka Smize, Lucas Steele as Skull, and Ann Harada as Pile of Poo.

 The production was directed by Thomas Caruso and choreographed by Kenny Ingram, with musical direction by Lena Gabrielle.
 It featured scenic design by David Goldstein, costume and make-up design by Vanessa Leuck, lighting design by Jamie Roderick, sound design by Ken Goodwin, hair and wig design by Bobbie Zlotnik, and projection design by Lisa Renkel and Possible Productions.

 The musical was a Critic's Pick from The New York Times and played a total of 11 Previews and 59 Performances before the COVID-19 shutdown.

 In May 2022, the show announced a non-union national tour beginning in June 2022, but was subsequently cancelled after its first stop in Columbus, Ohio.
 Though it ended early, the tour production was captured live in Columbus with plans for it to be released, though no more news has been heard as of August 2024.

 West End Concert

 In October 2022 a one-off concert version of the show was held at the Garrick Theatre in heart of London’s West End.
 It featured a star-studded British cast including Olly Dobson as Skull, Louise Dearman as Princess, Hannah Lowther as Kissyface and Natalie Paris as Construction Worker.

 3Below Theaters Production

-In October 2024, a new condensed version of the show will run from October 17th - November 24th, 2024 at the 3Below Theater in San Jose.
+In October 2024, a new condensed version of the show will run from October 17 - November 24, 2024 at the 3Below Theater in San Jose.
 The condensed version cut the two ensemble roles of People Dancing, introduced one new role ("Angry Face") and doubled characters to trim the cast from fourteen to eight people.

+Tapestry Players

+In January 2026, the community theatre Tapestry Players ran a production of Emojiland from January 22 to February 1 at St. Luke's United Methodist Church in Houston, Texas, directed by David Gow.
+Most of the original script was intact, except that "Princess is a Bitch" being changed to "Princess is the Worst".
+This production added a scene involving Father Christmas at the top of Act 2 before "Firewall Ball."